Slow Down, Mommy; Hold My Hand

 I’m sure I could have entered the Olympics for fastest walking moms, back when I was in my twenties and thirties.
 I was fast!

-Good sales could only be found IN the stores, not between the stores.
+At the mall, good sales could only be found IN the stores, not between the stores.
 My goal was to minimize the time between JCPenney and Target.
 I was the human cheetah, whizzing along.
 The little kiddos whined often, “Mommy, waaait!”
 Their little legs were pumping as fast they could go.
 “Mooom!
 You’re going too fast!”
 The kids, now adults, still remember scrambling to keep up to the mom on a mission.
+Why was that SO important?

 If I never get back to my Olympic-worthy walking, it’s okay.
 I have different priorities now-a-days.
 I’m learning that when you stop chasing the wrong things, you allow the right things to catch up to you.